CSE210-Team-09/cse210-tinyfoot-team09/docs/documentation.md

 The Footnote References are determined by a `sup` tag with an `id` that begins with `fnref:` followed by a number, and a class name `tiny`.
 Inside the `sup` tag, there must be an `a` tag with `rel="footnote"` to denote which Footnote Content to link to.
 The `a` tag should link to another element in the DOM using a fragment identifier.

-Breakdown of elements and attributes, all of which are required:
+Here is a breakdown of the elements and attributes, all of which are required:

 - `<sup>`: Superscript element.
 It renders text slightly above the normal line and in a smaller font.
 - `id="fnref:1"`: A unique identifier for the footnote reference.
 The format is "fnref:" followed by a number.